fiddlecube/compliant-llm/docs/examples/index.md

 # Example Use Cases

-This section provides practical examples of using FC Prompt Tester for different scenarios.
+This section provides practical examples of using Prompt Secure for different scenarios.
 Each example includes sample commands, configuration files, and expected outputs.

 ## Available Examples